-Health and Human Services.
-Initial Partial Filing Fee.
-If the by the clerk until all documents and information required in this Rule are received. the filing fee is paid or the Application is approved.
+(E) Conditions for Filing-the Action.
+The clerk will lodge complaints and petitions from incarcerated parties accompanied by an Application until certification of account balances, if not attached to the Application, and other required documents are received.
 Once all required documents are received, the clerk will forward the Application to a magistrate judge for review.
-If the Application is approved and the fee payment schedule is established, the clerk will file the action initiating document as of the dateay of the order.
-If the Application motion is denied, the clerk will inform notify the incarcerated partyprisoner of the decision of the court and will only file the initiating document the action only upon receipt of the required fee.
+If the Application is approved and the fee payment schedule established, the clerk will file the action as of the daydate of the order-granting the motion.
+If the Application motion is denied, the clerk will inform the prisoner of the decision of the court.